Jescs/ocp-sample-flask-docker/README.md

 * [OpenShiftDemos: os-sample-python](https://github.com/OpenShiftDemos/os-sample-python)
 * [Publish Container Images to Docker Hub / Image registry with Podman](https://computingforgeeks.com/how-to-publish-docker-image-to-docker-hub-with-podman/)

-Fedora 33 was the platform used for this project, which has deprecated `docker` by `podman`, which is command-line compatible.
+Fedora 33 was the platform used for this project, which deprecated `docker` by `podman`, which is command-line compatible.

-For other platforms, either `alias podman=docker` or replace `podman` with `docker` in the examples.
+For other platforms, follow the `docker` examples.

 * [Transitioning from Docker to Podman](https://developers.redhat.com/blog/2020/11/19/transitioning-from-docker-to-podman/)